marianor69/paintpro/FIX_LOG.md

 - Phone → Label "Phone" stays visible when typing
 - Email → Label "Email" stays visible when typing

-All labels should have 48px gap below StepProgressIndicator when focused (testing value).
+All labels should have 16px gap below StepProgressIndicator when focused.

 ---